 Where we stand update: Sexual harassment & the architectural profession

 The AIA is committed to working with its members and firms to change the culture of our profession to one that is diverse, welcoming and treats each individual with dignity and respect.
-In addition to what it has already delivered, the Institute has the following deliverables in development to supporting this commitment:
+In addition to what it has already delivered, the Institute has the following deliverables in development to support this commitment:

-- AIA is providing harassment and respectful workplace e-learning courses for all members on AIAU.
+- AIA provides harassment and respectful workplace e-learning courses for all members.

-- On June 4, AIA sent component presidents and CACE information and a Model Harassment Policy to assist components with adopting a sexual harassment policy, which is a new Core Member Service requirement for component accreditation.
+- On June 4, 2018, AIA sent component presidents and CACE information and a Model Harassment Policy to assist components with adopting a sexual harassment policy, which is a new Core Member Service requirement for component accreditation.
 Components were required to submit their adopted proposal by January 2019.

 - In April, AIA’s President asked the National Ethics Council (NEC) to make recommendations regarding how the Code of Ethics addresses sexual harassment.
 The NEC provided formal recommendations for consideration by the Institute’s Board of Directors.
 In September, the Board of Directors approved several changes to the AIA Code of Ethics and Professional Conduct to explicitly address sexual harassment and equity in the profession.

 - The AIA will require all nominees for AIA national awards to sign a declaration that certifies adherence to tenets of the AIA Code of Ethics.